 EYNSFORD BUS SERVICE REDUCES

 From 30th June the 478 bus will no longer serve Eynsford.
 The last bus from Swanley to Eynsford will now be the 16:57.
 So if anyone in your family works in Swanley they may need to leave work earlier.
 The last bus to leave Sevenoaks for Eynsford will be at 14:40.
 Pensioners do not get free travel on the trains that visit Eynsford every half hour until late.

 Beware the Energy Saving Trust on the Phone click here

 The Every Day Ageism Project is a Good One - see News Update

 Take a look around and find out more about us.
 When you’ve done that, if you would like to become a Member please take a look at the Membership page.

 Many thanks to all of our supporters

 … and a special welcome to our world wide visitors, English speaking and otherwise.
 I hope we have been able to help you somehow.
-Since this website opened in February 2012, some 48,710 people across the world have read our pages.
+Since this website opened in February 2012, over 50,000 people across the world have read our pages.